CALL01353 659999

 Garden of Eden: An idyllic landscape with huge blocks spangled with soft orange, purple and yellow soft corals.

-June: Table corals, soft corals, colorful fish in the thousands
+June: Table corals, soft corals, colorful fish in the thousands.

 Tito's Run: Shallow coral gardens where turtles and leopard sharks are often encountered.